dartanyan910/Mven-Fuzzy-Factory-Funnel-Analysis/README.md

 The desktop_targeted campaign was designed to optimize conversion among desktop users, yet delivered traffic with below-average purchase intent.
 The 23.4 percentage point CTR decline on `/lander-2` between October and December 2014 (53.1% → 29.7%) constitutes the strongest evidence of systematic targeting misalignment in the dataset.
 Whether the root cause lies in ad creative, audience definition, or bid strategy cannot be determined from session data alone, but the outcome — a page that previously converted more than half its visitors now converting fewer than one in three — warrants a formal post-mortem on campaign configuration.

-**3. By device type**

-Insight 1 — Mobile consistently underperforms desktop across all landing pages

-Device-level analysis confirms that mobile sessions record materially lower CTR than desktop sessions across all landing page variants and time periods.
-The Pilot campaign, which disproportionately targeted mobile users via socialbook, compounded this structural disadvantage by routing low-intent mobile traffic to `/lander-3` — a page not optimized for mobile viewing.
-The combination of device-inherent friction and campaign-driven traffic dilution produced the most severe CTR readings in the dataset (35.0% in February 2014).

-Insight 2 — Desktop performance is vulnerable to campaign misalignment

-Despite desktop's structural conversion advantage, poor campaign targeting can neutralize it entirely.
-The desktop_targeted campaign on `/lander-2` reduced CTR to 29.7% in December 2014 — below the mobile average for most periods — demonstrating that device type alone does not determine conversion quality when incoming traffic intent is misaligned with page content.

 |<img width="1032" height="525" alt="image" src="https://github.com/user-attachments/assets/47f93bb0-b6ef-45f7-ac0d-52c1890f74dc" />|
 |:----------------:|
 |**Figure 3:** Landing page Click-through-rate Overtime|